e-nsk logo

 Staying in hotel

-That's the simplest available option, but there are limitations.
-One - believe it or not, you (foreigner) just can't get a room by entering any hotel's lobby, coming to reception and asking for the room.
-That's official, only Sibir hotel (see below the details) is allowed to accept foreigners without prior paperwork.
-If you want by any reason stay in other hotel (closer to your office, better prices, whatever) your company or the entity that you're visiting on your business trip (or inviting family) should issue you a letter of invitation type of a document which should be registered in local passport desk and then brought to the hotel of your choice.
-It is really hard to believe that the fourth largest city in Russia, packed with foreigners and tourists has such stupid local legislaton.
+That’s the simplest available option, but there are limitations.
+One – believe it or not, you (foreigner) just can’t get a room by entering any hotel’s lobby, coming to reception and asking for the room.
+Officially only the largest hotels (see below the details of some) are allowed to accept foreigners without prior paperwork.
+If you want by any reason stay in other smaller hotel or even rented apartment (closer to your office, better prices, whatever) your company or the entity that you’re visiting on your business trip (or inviting family) should issue you a letter of invitation type of a document which should be registered in local passport desk and then brought to the hotel of your choice.
+So when booking a hotel it is always better to check if they do have a means of officially registering a foreigner as it is anyway required by the law that your presence is registered.

 Ok, now about the hotels themselves.
-Three largest and probably the best ones are Sibir, Novosibirsk and Centralnaya.
-Sibir and Novosibirsk hotel are very convenient if you come to Novosibirsk by train, they're very close to railway station.
-Centralnaya's advantage is that it is located in the very centre of the city.
+The largest and probably the best ones are River Park, Azimuth-Sibir, Novosibirsk, and Double Tree (Hilton).
+Sibir and Novosibirsk hotel are very convenient if you come to Novosibirsk by train, they’re very close to railway station.
+And well, Double Tree is just typical Western hotel.
+It is good quality all right, but coming to Russia you want to try something local right?

 Sibir hotel: +7 (383) 223-02-03, 223-07-29, 223-12-15, 223-87-66, located at Lenina str., 21.